somedatapacket/docs.humio.com/content/configuration/jvm-configuration.md

 ## Garbage Collection

-Humio has been tested and run using the Garbage First (G1) and the Z collectors.
+Humio has been tested and run using the Garbage First (`-XX:+UseG1`) and the old parallel (`-XX:+UseParallelOldGC`) collectors.
 Both work quite well with our standard workload.

-The Z collector is now standard in Java 11 and you can enable it with `-XX:+UseZGC`.
-This is the collector we use in our docker configuration and run on our managed offering.
+We have discovered that the ZGC reserves memory as "shared memory" which has the effect of lowering the amount available for disk caching.
+As Humio is generally IO bound the ability to cache as much of the block device into RAM is related to providing lower latency and higher throughput.
+We recommend against using the ZGC until we have tested the implications of the [JEP 351](https://openjdk.java.net/jeps/351) which we hope addresses this issue.

 Regardless of which collector you use we recommend that you configure the JVM for verbose garbage collector logging and then store and monitor those logs within Humio itself.